 Another difference that will make things more challenging is the lack of machine-level access for digital forensics (for SaaS and possibly PaaS).
 If you are used to relying on extensive logs or physical access to analyze a potential attack or compromise, this information may be unavailable or more difficult to obtain.
 Make sure you evaluate the incident response options available from your provider.

 There have not been any known breaches so far where the cloud was root cause for the incident.
 Like any system, you need to evaluate the risks in your context, and manage them appropriately.
 Think about the risk equation (Risk = Threat x Vulnerability x Impact).
 Are the primary credible threats data loss, or loss of service?
 What is the impact to the business for each attack scenario?

 The question is not just whether moving to the cloud increases your risk, but also what new or different threats are emerging, and whether or not you are vulnerable.
 Mindset is key to understanding your risk tolerance and treatment options.

-If you are interested in learning more about securing your clouds, register for the Intel Security webcast Five Considerations for Securing Hybrid Clouds.
+If you are interested in learning more about securing your clouds, register for the McAfee webcast Five Considerations for Securing Hybrid Clouds.